ray1729/thinkstats/doc/02-Cleaning-and-Augmenting.md

 We used the `transform-col` function in the implementation of `set-invalid-nil` above.
-We can also use this to perform an arbitrary calucaltion on a value.
-For example, the `:agepreg` column contains the age of the participant in centiyears (hundredths of a year).
+We can also use this to perform an arbitrary calculation on a value.
+For example, the `:agepreg` column contains the age of the participant in centiyears (hundredths of a year):

     (i/head (sel-defined ds' :cols :agepreg))
     ;=> (3316 3925 1433 1783 1833 2700 2883 3016 2808 3233)